William Mulholland: St. Francis Dam collapse

 Recovery crews worked for days to dig out bodies and clear away the mud from the flood's path.
-The final death toll is estimated to be at least 431, of which at least 108 were minors.
+The final death toll is estimated to be at least 431, of whom at least 108 were minors.

 Mulholland took full responsibility for what has been called the worst US man-made disaster of the 20th century and retired in November 1928.
-During the Los Angeles Coroner's Inquest, Mulholland said, "this inquest is a very painful for me to have to attend but it is the occasion of that is painful.
+During the Los Angeles coroner's inquest, Mulholland said, "this inquest is very painful for me to have to attend, but it is the occasion of what is painful.
 The only ones I envy about this whole thing are the ones who are dead."
-In later testimony, after responding to a question he added, "Whether it is good or bad, don't blame anyone else, you just fasten it on me.
+In later testimony, after responding to a question, he added, "Whether it is good or bad, don't blame anyone else, you just fasten it on me.
 If there was an error in human judgment, I was the human, I won't try to fasten it on anyone else."

 The inquest jury concluded that responsibility for the disaster lay in an error in engineering judgment about the suitability of the area's geology as a stable foundation for the dam, and in errors in public policy.
-They recommended that Mulholland not be held criminally responsible as they stated in their verdict, "We, the Jury, find no evidence of act of criminal act or intent on the part of the Board of Water Works and Supply of the City of Los Angeles, or any engineer or employee in the construction or operation of the St. Francis Dam..."
+They recommended that Mulholland not be held criminally responsible, as they stated in their verdict, "We, the Jury, find no evidence of act of criminal act or intent on the part of the Board of Water Works and Supply of the City of Los Angeles, or any engineer or employee in the construction or operation of the St. Francis Dam..."

 Nonetheless, his critics pointed out that another dam on which Mulholland had acted as a consultant collapsed, and the city abandoned a dam project in San Gabriel before completion.
 Mulholland had increased the height of the dam by 20 ft after construction had started, without specifying a corresponding increase in the width of the base.

 Later life and death

 Mulholland spent the rest of his life in relative seclusion, devastated by the tragedy.
-In retirement, he began writing an autobiography but never completed it.
+In retirement, he began writing an autobiography, but never completed it.
 Shortly before his death, he was consulted on the Hoover Dam and Colorado River Aqueduct projects.
 He died in 1935 from a stroke, and is buried at Forest Lawn Memorial Park Cemetery in Glendale, California.